© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of Charterhouse is a scheduled monument protected by Historic England under reference 1005901.
 View the official record →

-Site of Charterhouse is a Carthusian monastery located in Warwickshire.
+Site of Charterhouse is a Carthusian monastery situated in Warwickshire that dates to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005901.

 Site of Charterhouse is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005901.